orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 double (()) mapped to the utf8 char

-Programming language to create programming languages and IDEs for them
-- Have some language which is English compiled to Ray with some way of supporting sentence steucture.
-What is unsupported? ; Have some way of generating common grammatical structures from the language models. ; somehow integrate them into development here.
-- Things like collapse the Ray def to English if simpler ; link the two translations

 Any set of actions performed on a single thing, into a function, then into an animation of that function

 Any object as tabular rendering; have preferences for certain types to render is certain ways per user